Performances: January 22 / 23 / 24, 8pm $15

 Choreography: Justine Chambers

-Presented in partnership with the PuSh International Performing Arts Festival.
+Presented in partnership with the PuSh International Performing Arts Festival, January 9 to February 21, 2019.

 Born in Luxembourg, Mike Bourscheid is currently based in Vancouver.
 In 2017, he represented Luxembourg at the 57th Venice Biennale.
 Recent shows include Haverford Pensacola Museum of art (FL, USA), Kunstverein Braunschweig (Germany), Nanaimo Art Gallery (Canada) and Casino Luxembourg-Forum d’art contemporain (Luxembourg).
 His performance work has most recently been seen at the Vancouver Art Gallery, and he will soon be featured in a solo exhibition at the Richmond Art Gallery, as well as a group exhibition at the MNHA Luxembourg.